AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ## Customer AI output data

 Customer AI generates several attributes for individual profiles that are deemed eligible.
-There are two ways to consume the score based on what you have provisioned.
-If you have Real-time Customer Profile enabled for your dataset, you can consume it from the Real-time Customer Profile.
-If you don't have Real-time Customer Profile you can download the Customer AI output dataset available on the data lake.
+There are two ways to consume the score (output) based on what you have provisioned.
+If you have Real-time Customer Profile enabled for your dataset, you can consume insights from the Real-time Customer Profile in the [Segment Builder](../../segmentation/ui/segment-builder.md).
+If you don't have a Profile-enabled dataset, you can [download the Customer AI output](./user-guide/download-scores.md) dataset available on the data lake.

 >[!NOTE]
 >